Nexedi/jio/docs/sphinx/source/manage_documents.rst

         then([responseCallback], [errorCallback], [progressionCallback]);

-* On command success, responseCallback will be called with the JIO response as first parameter.
+* On command success, responseCallback will be called with the jIO response as first parameter.
-* On command error, errorCallback will be called with the JIO error as first parameter.
+* On command error, errorCallback will be called with the jIO error as first parameter.
 * On command notification, progressionCallback will be called with the storage notification.

-Here is a list of responses returned by JIO according to methods and options:
+Here is a list of responses returned by jIO according to methods and options:

 ==================   ===============================   ======================================